 The Charter Commission partnered with the Coalition of Communities of Color (CCC) on the design and implementation of community education and engagement activities to meaningfully engage Portland's diverse communities in the charter review process with a focus on Portlanders who have been historically left out of city hall decision-making.

-The Coalition of Communities Color partnered with a 12-member collaborative that includes the Asian Pacific American Network of Oregon (APANO), Hacienda CDC, IRCO Africa House,Pacific Islander & Asian Family Center, Muslim Educational Trust, Native American Youth & Family Center, Inc., Slavic & Eastern European Center, Street Roots, Unite Oregon, Urban League of Portland,Verde, and Next Up.
-All these partners bring deep community relationships and cultural expertise, with extensive experience in community engagement sessions, outreach, and trainings.
-The primary focus of CCC's collaborative is culturally-specific outreach and community engagement sessions with partner organizations.
-The secondary focus is broad multiracial outreach to the public at large while ensuring that all outreach materials are accessible to BIPOC communities, with anti-racist engagement strategies.
+The Coalition of Communities Color partnered with a 12-member collaborative that included the Asian Pacific American Network of Oregon (APANO), Hacienda CDC, IRCO Africa House,Pacific Islander & Asian Family Center, Muslim Educational Trust, Native American Youth & Family Center, Inc., Slavic & Eastern European Center, Street Roots, Unite Oregon, Urban League of Portland,Verde, and Next Up.
+All these partners brought a deep community relationships and cultural expertise, with extensive experience in community engagement sessions, outreach, and trainings.
+The primary focus of CCC's collaborative was culturally-specific outreach and community engagement sessions with partner organizations.
+The secondary focus was a broad multiracial outreach to the public at large while ensuring that all outreach materials are accessible to BIPOC communities, with anti-racist engagement strategies.

 Community Engagement Cohort